-Objectives Competencies and actions LD SD WD NA Progress Completion date 11.
-Finance, bud get and business planning Finance, budget and business Monitor finance and activity to ensure care is delivered, and resources are used, cost-effectively planning Access training and development locally to support financial delivery within the matron's role 12.
-Role modellin ng, staff engagement, health and wellbeing • Role modelling, staff engagement, Ensure staff engagement through collaboratively working at all levels of the organisation health and wellbeing Promote health and wellbeing through guiding staff to the available resources Support role modelling and visibility to promote a professional image Celebrate success for self and team by applying for awards
+11. Finance, budget and business planning

+Finance, budget and business planning Monitor finance and activity to ensure care is delivered, and resources are used, cost-effectively Access training and development locally to support financial delivery within the matron's role 12.
+Role modelling, staff engagement, health and wellbeing Role modelling, staff engagement, health and wellbeing Ensure staff engagement through collaboratively working at all levels of the organization Promote health and wellbeing through guiding staff to the available resources Support role modelling and visibility to promote a professional image Celebrate success for self and team by applying for awards